Overview

 About This Course

-The OFAC (Diving) is a comprehensive hands-on training programme that emphasises occupational first aid principles, emergency oxygen provision, and commercial diving-related emergencies.
-It empowers participants to provide immediate and proficient assistance in various topside and diving emergency situations.
-The course places a strong emphasis on swift, evidence-based interventions to maximize the chances of a positive outcome.
+The Occupational First Aid Refresher and Diving First Aid Refresher Bundle is a comprehensive hands-on training programme that emphasises occupational first aid principles, emergency oxygen provision, and diving-related emergency management.
+This course equips participants with the ability to provide immediate and proficient assistance in various topside and diving emergency situations.
+This course places a strong emphasis on swift, evidence-based interventions to maximise the chances of a positive outcome.

 Who Should Attend?